elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-plex.md

 ## Success!

 That's it, you're done.
 Adding content to your Plex watchlist should trigger plex_debrid to find it for you, and once it appears in your real-debrid account, Zurg will make it available to Plex to stream!
 Hope into our [friendly Discord server][discord] if you have questions or suggestions!

+!!! warning "Beware Real-Debrid IP bans"
+    Be aware that Real-Debrid states:

+    > You can use your account from any public IP address but you can't use your account from more than one public IP address at the same time.

+    So if you use RealDebrid **outside** of ElfHosted, it's likely that your account may be warned / banned.

 --8<-- "common-links.md"